 Her refusal was firm, yet full of humility as she asked God to help her endure torture, never assuming she could manage it on her own.
 One of her persecutors, Helladius, was so affected by this combination of humility and courage that he became a Christian, and they both eventually became willing martyrs for Christ.

 Metropolitan Vladimir was born to a priestly family in the Russian province of Tambov in 1848.
 He was a timid child, sometimes hiding from visitors.
-Academically gifted, he studied and then taught for several years, receiving ordination relatively late, at age 34.
+Academically gifted, he studied and then taught for several years.
+He received ordination relatively late, at age 34.
 He began serving a quiet provincial parish, which suited him and his beloved wife and child very well.

 But in 1886 both his wife and child died.
 It seemed natural, then, to be tonsured a monk.
 His gifts and character led to his consecration as a bishop, and from 1898 to 1912 he served as Metropolitan of Moscow and Kolomna.